+We pay particular attention to tendencies due to possible interests of the managing directors.
 We evaluated the design and implementation of the internal control measures, i.e. authorisation of payments, that are intended to mitigate the risk of management override of control and to the extent relevant for our audit tested the effectiveness of these controls.
 Furthermore, we evaluated the design and implementation of the controls in the processes for generating and processing journal entries and making of estimates.
-We performed our audit procedures primarily substantive
+We performed our audit procedures primarily substantive based.
 We have selected journal entries based on risk criteria and performed specific audit procedures on these, also paying attention to significant transactions outside the normal business operations.